jrief/django-formset/README.md

 * Server side validation errors are sent back to the browser, and rendered near the offending Form Field.
 * Non-field validation errors are renderer together with the form.
-* CSRF-tokens are handlet trough a Cookie, hence there is no need to add that token to each form.
+* CSRF-tokens are handled through a Cookie, hence there is no need to add that token to each form.
-* Forms can be rendered for different CSS frameworks using their specific styleguides for arranging HTML.
+* Forms can be rendered for different CSS frameworks using their specific style-guides for arranging HTML.
 Currently **django-formset** includes renderers for:

   * [Bootstrap 5](https://getbootstrap.com/docs/5.0/forms/overview/),